 Anti-theft travel accessories are a low price to pay versus having your cash and credit cards stolen.

-Do you travel with money belts or other anti-theft travel accessories?
+Do you travel with anti-theft travel accessories?

 For more travel safety tips, please read: